GermanZero-de/localzero-generator-core/README.rst

 ------------------------

 .. code-block:: console

+    poetry shell
-    python devtool.py run
+    python devtool.py run > output.json

-But this will immediately fail, complaining that you don't have the necessary data available.

-Therefore you will have to checkout the proprietary and the public data repositories into :code:`data/public` and :code:`data/proprietary` respectively.

 Testing
 -------

 We use :code:`pytest` (the tests are in the directory `tests`).
-For now the tests are also run inside a pre-commit hook, as that currently takes less than 5seconds.
-But if it will ever take longer we will change it to only run when you try to push.
+We run tests automatically when a pull request is created, but you should run them yourself.
+Remember to run them in a poetry shell or use :code:`poetry run`.